Diego Maradona and his visits to the City of Joy! | Goal.com

 When the news of Diego Maradona's sad demise broke in India around 10 PM IST most people in Kolkata were indoors with the onset of winter in the City of Joy.
 The tea stalls were on the verge of shutting down for the day as customers had already thinned.

-For a Bengali, a session of adda (informal chat sessions) is incomplete without a cup of tea and this terrible news was serious business that needs to be chatted upon without delay.
+For a Bengali, a session of adda (informal chat sessions) is incomplete without a cup of tea and this terrible news was serious business that needed to be chatted upon without delay.

 "I was about to have dinner when the news poured in.
 I felt so upset that I started calling my friends and asked them to come out and assemble at the local te shop to share the grief.
 The loss feels so personal.
 Just could not sleep well the entire night," said Subhankar Roy, an ardent Argentina fan who feels that there should be no debate regarding Maradona being the greatest of all time.